-Furthermore, Male Pattern Baldness affects the top of the scalp from hairline to crown, so even if the head is shaved, unless it is super short, hairloss may still be evident.
+Furthermore, Male Pattern Baldness affects the top of the scalp from hairline to crown and the temples, so even if the hair is tightly cropped, unless it is fully shaven, hairloss may still be evident.

-For those wanting to keep their hairstyle who are looking for an alternative hair loss solution, there are two MHRA-licensed and FDA-approved hair loss treatments available for men.
-These clinically-proven topical and oral medications are often used in optimum formulations alongside key hair growth supporting products, in Belgravia’s personalised Male Pattern Hair Loss Treatment courses.
+For those wanting to keep their hairstyle who are looking for an alternative hair loss solution, there are two MHRA-licensed and FDA-approved genetic hair loss treatments available for men.
+These clinically-proven topical and oral medications can be used individually or alongside each other; hair growth supporting products can also be used with either or both these established treatments.

-Though we cannot guarantee you’ll look as good as Olivier Giroud, non-invasive treatment is an option worth considering for anyone interested in wearing their hair the way they want, tackling hair loss and preventing baldness.
+Though it cannot be guaranteed you’d look as good as Olivier Giroud, non-invasive treatment is an option worth considering for anyone interested in wearing their hair the way they want rather than shaving it, as well as tackling hair loss and preventing baldness.